8 Tips on How to Build Customer Retention Email Strategy [+Examples]

 Your email can't aid in retention if your customer doesn't open it.
 Subject lines play a large role in whether an email gets opened or gets immediately deleted.
 Keep subject lines short.
 Always clearly communicate what your message will be about in the subject, and if possible, sell your product's value then as well.
 But never be too verbose in your subject.
 The subject line should be easily digestible as well as engaging.

 6. Build feedback loops

 Earlier, we told you to use the positive feedback from your happy customers to guide your messaging to customers at risk of churning.
 Building in feedback loops is vital to understanding what makes your product valuable, but also to understanding why people churn.
-You should be regularly asking all customers for feedback, but those who churn can provide the most valuable feedback because they'll tell you which areas of your product or service need attention and improvement.
+You should be regularly asking all customers from your email list for feedback, but those who churn can provide the most valuable feedback because they'll tell you which areas of your product or service need attention and improvement.

 7. Test & iterate

 Now comes the testing and refining part we talked about earlier.
 It's important to test and iterate, and it's part of the process.
 Thankfully in the world of big data, the guesswork is largely thrown out the window.
-Using an analytics package like Profitwell Metrics will let you track your churn and measure how effective your retention strategy is.
+Using an analytics package like Profitwell Metrics subscription analytics will let you track your churn and measure how effective your retention strategy is.
 You'll have hard data on what works and what doesn't, so you can make adjustments as needed.
 Just remember, data for retention is slow.
-If you change your email strategy today, your churn rate isn't going to plummet tomorrow, no matter how good that strategy is.
+If you change your retention email strategy today, your churn rate isn't going to plummet tomorrow, no matter how good that strategy is.
 Allow time for things to move and settle before making adjustments.